wangxiang4/wangxiang4/README.md

 I started coming into contact with computers when I was 15 years old.
 It was also since then that I had the first computer in my life.
 From then on, I fell in love with this colorful virtual world.
 What I am different from most of my peers around me is that what I like is tossing about computers.
 When I saw the operating system, I wondered how it was installed.
-At that time, I remember that I bought a lot of CDs for operating windows system.
-Basically, I often change an operating system to play.
-After two years of ordeal, I found it meaningless.
-So I fell in love with programming when I was 17.
+At that time, I remember that I bought a lot of CDs for operating windows system, I have also helped many people solve system aspects problems, during this period I also came into contact with programming, So I fell in love with programming when I was 17.
 It was also the first line of code in life written at that time.
 At present have been working for 3 years now.
 In fact, I personally prefer to develop toys.
 Because I know I may die one day Maybe today or tomorrow But
 I am not afraid of death What I fear is that I have been to this world without leaving anything to prove that I have been to this world.
 Including now I also prefer to produce things My personal principle is (Production open source is greater than learning, Learning is greater than company),